Monday, May 17, 2010

 I woke around 6am and slowly got dressed then put my tent away.
 I drank the gas station coffee from the night before as I shined my copper colored cowboy boots, then used the same light color on my dark hiking boots since I can't find my polishes and shining brush.
 It seemed to condition the dried leather though.
 I put on a nice pair of jeans with my cowgirl belt buckle, a horse t-shirt, and the cowboy boots.
 Today I needed to talk to landowners in person about going onto their land to count birds the next morning.
 I even put on makeup and might have brushed my hair.

 I went into Buffalo and found the library…that wouldn’t open for hours.
 So I drove around town looking for my 12 bird points.
 Most were around a high school, but several were on private land.
-I took a phone call while on the side of the road, and after being harassed by one cop the day before I decided I should park in town then call back.

 In the adventure that is my life, nothing goes as planned.
 I parked in front of a downtown hotel, eager to go to an old fashion soda fountain down the street.
 A woman was in front of the hotel, lacquering some very old chairs that may have held the bottoms of famous outlaws in a century old poker game.

-Dawn encouraged me to explore the northwest wing, so I did and felt dizzy again, I couldn't find the light switch.
+The owner encouraged me to explore the northwest wing, so I did and felt dizzy again, I couldn't find the light switch.
 Doors of unoccupied rooms were left open to show off the historic beds I'm sure, and light from the windows of those rooms was the only light.
 Dawn said the hall light should be on, but it wasn't.
 I left but I could tell which room the little girl died in, I felt pulled to it and wanted to turn the door knob.

 I talked to five landowners and have all my points to count birds tomorrow morning with my silver tongue.
 People are so friendly here.
 I decided to camp in the same spot at Petrified Tree on BLM land, since its free and close.
-I went on a hike around the petrified meta sequoia trees, there rings and shape clearly seen in solid rock.
-I was taken back to a time long before the Occidental Hotel when mammoth roamed these hills covered in meat sequoia trees and my red nippled hills were given their color from coal deposits that burned so hot around them that the sandstone turned to a red "Scoria" or "Clinker" rock.
+I went on a hike around the petrified meta sequoia trees, their rings and shape clearly seen in solid rock.
+I was taken back to a time long before the Occidental Hotel when mammoth roamed these hills covered in meta sequoia trees and the red hills were given their color from coal deposits that burned so hot around them that the sandstone turned to a red "Scoria" or "Clinker" rock.
 Will get up at 3:45am tomorrow to take down my tent.